heleenoomen/42_CPP_Modules/cpp02/ex03/README.md

 ## Binary Space Partitioning (BSP)
 ### Exercise 03:
-> Now that you have a functional Fixed class, it would be nice to use it.
+> <i>Now that you have a functional Fixed class, it would be nice to use it.
 >
 > Implement a function which indicates whether a point is inside of a triangle or not.
 >